 The line is scheduled to be in service in Summer 2026.

 TVA is proposing to build 17 to 20 miles of single-circuit transmission line to connect two existing TVA stations.
 The line would begin at TVA’s Midway 161-kilovolt Station at 13253 Highway 14 East in Winston County and extend east to TVA’s South Macon 161-kilovolt Station at 9715 Highway 45 in Noxubee County.

 There are seven alternative transmission line routes consisting of 15 alternative line segments under consideration.
 The line would be built on steel pole, single-circuit structures.

-The project is expected to be in service in winter 2022-2023.
-Construction is scheduled to begin in winter-spring 2021-2022.
+The project is expected to be in service in Summer 2026.
+Construction is scheduled to begin in Spring 2025.
 (Dates are subject to change.
 During projects of this magnitude, unexpected issues may arise, resulting in the need to adjust the schedule.)

 The map shows the area of the proposed transmission improvements.
 The map is also available below as a PDF file.

 If you have questions or need help understanding the map, please contact TVA (see below).

 Possible routes of proposed transmission line (PDF)